Warnings and Notes

 - Do not use the Service Configuration Utility if you are using the EPI version of SentryOne.
-Refer to the EPI article for instructions on using the update command to change a password for a service account.
-You cannot change the account itself without reinstalling the monitoring service for the EPI version.
+Refer to the EPI Commands article for instructions on using the update command to change a password or service account.

 Note: To only update a password, use the services applet in the Windows Control Panel.

 Additional Information: For more information about the different requirements for the monitoring service logon account, see the Monitoring Service Security topic.